Teerawat-alt/Ethical_Finance/README.md

-# Ehtical Finance Hackathon 2025 Financeal Analysis Agent
+# Ehtical Finance Hackathon 2025

 This step-by-step chain-of-thought (ST-COT) and (Fin-COT)approach for financial question answering using LLM via Hugging Face Transformers and PyTorch.